 After spending close to four months driving around Tasmania in our self-converted van, I’d say we have a pretty good idea about the epic camping spots on offer!

 One of the standout highlights is a free camping spot beside Lake McIntosh, near the Tarkine township of Tullah.
-There are multiple spots to pull up, enjoy a camp fire and admire the views of the surrounding granite peaks.
-Best of all, there’s almost always never anyone else around!
+There are multiple spots to pull up, enjoy a campfire and admire the views of the surrounding granite peaks.
+Best of all, there's almost always never anyone else around!

 46. Check out Evercreech State Reserve

-Located in the far North East is the remote forest reserve known as Evercreech State Reserve.
-This is another great free camping spot adjacent to a beautiful temperate rainforest creek, complete with a waterfall and a short circuit loop beneath the world’s tallest White Gums.
+This is another great free camping spot adjacent to a beautiful temperate rainforest creek, complete with a waterfall and a short circuit loop beneath the world's tallest White Gums.
+We camped here for a night in our van and had the place all to ourselves!

-47. See the Remarkable Cave
+47. Remarkable Cave

 This pristine sea cave is one of the best sandstone sea caves in Tasmania.
-The cliff has been hollowed over millions of years of heavy sea pounding and on a day with big surge, expect to get wet!
+The cliff has been hollowed over millions of years of heavy sea pounding and on a day with a big surge, expect to get wet!

-You’ll find this one conveniently close by to other attractions including the Port Arthur Historic Site, the Cape Raoul Track and the Mount Brown track.
+You'll find this one conveniently close by to other attractions including the Port Arthur Historic Site, the Cape Raoul Track and the Mount Brown Track.

 48. Stay a Night on Picnic Island